StarKnightt/PasswordManager/README.md

 # Password Manager

-This is a simple password manager web application that allows users to securely store and manage their passwords for various accounts.
+This is a simple password manager web application that allows users to securely store and manage their passwords for various accounts. ( This project is only for educational purposes, you can try this, Don't save your real passwords here)

 ## Features